mdda/deep-learning-workshop/ideas.md

      -  SignOut (discarded)
      -  Replace DropOut(==0) with (==N(0,1)), for instance

-  -  ImageNet as an attention game
-    -  (same as :) Relationships from a Stream
+  -  MNIST-oneshot
+     -  NAS-like structure opt
+     -  one-shot on MNST examples

   -  Word-order game instead of translation for embedding-in-context a la Socher
        -  Or word-substitution
        -  Or phrase-deletion